MscrmTools/PCF-Controls/README.md

 [Download](https://github.com/MscrmTools/PCF-Controls/releases/)

 ### Purpose
-The purpose of this control is to allow user to associate/disassociate records for a many-to-many relationship displaying all possible records as checkboxes.
+The purpose of this control is to allow user to associate/disassociate records for a many-to-many relationship displaying all possible records as checkboxes or toggle switches

 ![Vidéo](https://github.com/MscrmTools/PCF-Controls/blob/master/NNCheckboxes/Screenshots/video.gif?raw=true)